An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: Introduction

 To demonstrate the effectiveness of our scheme in practice, we evaluate \qningsp on regularized logistic regression and regularized least-squares, with smooth and nonsmooth regularization penalities such as the Elastic-Net~\cite{zou2005regularization}.
-We use large-scale machine learning datasets and show that \qningsp performs at least as well as the recently proposed Catalyst~\cite{catalyst} and as the classical L-BFGS scheme in all numerical experiments, and significantly outperforms them in many cases.
+We use large-scale machine learning datasets and show that \qningsp performs at least as well as the recently proposed accelerated incremental algorithm Catalyst~\cite{catalyst}, and other Quasi-Newton baselines such as proximal Quasi-Newton methods~\cite{lee2012proximal} and Stochastic L-BFGS~\cite{slbfgs} in all numerical experiments, and significantly outperforms them in many cases.